alexei-erm/ada-pinacolada-datastory/README.md

 *explain use of chatGPT word list, filtering + muslim VS arabic* --> + matteo's branch

+# *"Nice to meet you, I'm Data"*: getting familiar with the dataset

+recycle P2, facts and graphs about initial pre-processings

 # First steps: the implicit connotations in movie plots

 use P2's word clouds // sentiment analysis? diff models?
 Bert etc...

+# Digging deeper: crime and war genre

+Explore the link between arab chars and c&w genre pre/after 2001, depending on regions  (--> Observationnal study + are you more likely to be part of a c&w genre as an arab character post-2001?)

 #

-# Did 9/11 significantly alter the portrayal of Arab characters in films?
-(Observational study: are you more likely to be part of a c&w genre as an arab character post-2001?)